-6 Agricultural Research Service
+Agricultural Research Service (ARS)

-7 ARS is the USDA's chief in-house scientific research agency.
-ARS research leverages 8 science and technology, including ENMs and NEPs, to enable substantial improvements in 9 long-term agricultural production, in food safety and guality, and in human nutrition.
-10 Examples of this research include the development of nanorod-based biosensors to rapidly, 11 accurately, and selectively identify Salmonella; the incorporation of nanoemulsions, 12 nanoparticles, and microfibrils into edible films to develop food products with improved 13 barrier and mechanical properties, greater nutritional value, and improved taste; and the use 14 of nano-cantilevers to detect toxin molecules with high sensitivity.
+ARS is USDA's chief in-house scientific research agency.
+ARS research leverages science and technology, including ENMs and NEPs, to enable substantial improvements in long-term agricultural production, in food safety and quality, and in human nutrition.
+Examples of this research include the development of nanorod-based biosensors to rapidly, accurately, and selectively identify Salmonella; the incorporation of nanoemulsions, nanoparticles, and microfibrils into edible films to develop food products with improved barrier and mechanical properties, greater nutritional value, and improved taste; and the use of nano-cantilevers to detect toxin molecules with high sensitivity.

-15 Forest Service
+Forest Service (FS)

-16 Nanotechnology has enormous promise to bring about fundamental changes in and 17 significant benefit from our Nation's use of renewable resources.
-For example, cellulose 18 nanomaterials derived from trees: (1) are renewable and sustainable; (2) are produced in 19 trees via photosynthesis from solar energy, atmospheric carbon dioxide, and water; (3) store 20 carbon; and (4) depending upon how long cellulose-based products remain in service, are 21 carbon negative or carbon neutral.
-Cellulosic nanocrystals, for example, have strength 22 properties greater than Kevlar[®], piezoelectric properties equivalent to guartz, and can be 23 manipulated to produce photonic structures.
-The USDA FS, in collaborations with Purdue 24 University, Georgia Institute of Technology, the University of Maine, and others, has been 25 conducting research on characterization, predictive modeling, surface modification, and 26 development of new applications for cellulosic nanomaterials.
-Current global research 27 directions in cellulose nanomaterials indicate that this material could be used for a variety of 28 new and improved product applications including lighter and stronger paper and paperboard 29 products; lighter and stronger building materials; wood products with improved durability; 30 barrier coatings; body armor; automobile and airplane composite panels; electronics; 31 biomedical applications; and replacement of petrochemicals in plastics and composites.
-The 32 U.S. forest products industry, the major supplier and a user of cellulose nanomaterials 33 through its Agenda 2020 Technology Alliance, has initiated a Cooperative Board for 34 Advancing Nanotechnology.
+Nanotechnology has enormous promise to bring about fundamental changes in and significant benefit from our Nation's use of renewable resources.
+For example, cellulose nanomaterials derived from trees: (1) are renewable and sustainable; (2) are produced in trees via photosynthesis from solar energy, atmospheric carbon dioxide, and water; (3) store carbon; and (4) depending upon how long cellulose-based products remain in service, are carbon negative or carbon neutral.
+Cellulosic nanocrystals, for example, are predicted to have strength properties comparable to Kevlar, have piezoelectric properties comparable to quartz, and can be manipulated to produce photonic structures.
+The USDA FS, in collaborations with Purdue University, Georgia Institute of Technology, the University of Maine, and others, has been conducting research on characterization, predictive modeling, surface modification, and development of new applications for cellulosic nanomaterials.
+Current global research directions in cellulose nanomaterials indicate that this material could be used for a variety of new and improved product applications, including lighter and stronger paper and paperboard products; lighter and stronger building materials; wood products with improved durability; barrier coatings; body armor; automobile and airplane composite panels; electronics; biomedical applications; and replacement of petrochemicals in plastics and composites.
+The U.S. forest products industry, the major supplier and a user of cellulose nanomaterials, has actively engaged with NNI agencies and programs via its industry technology alliance-the Agenda 2020-and via co-organizing workshops.

-Through participation in the NNI and representation on the NSET Subcommittee, FS is partnering with other Federal entities (e.g., NIST, NSF, DOE, DOD), industry, and academia to develop the pre-competitive science and technology critical to the economic and sustainable production and use of new high-value, nanotechnology-enabled forest-based products.
-Participation in the NNI and the NSET Subcommittee has helped create a favorable environment for increased FS investment in nanotechnology R&D. FS nanotechnology research has contributed broadly to the NNI program component areas with primary emphasis on PCA 1-Nanotechnology Signature Initiatives/Sustainable Nanomanufacturing; PCA 3-Nanotechnology-Enabled Applications, Devices, and Systems; and PCA 4-Research Infrastructure and Instrumentation, with possible future investments in PCA 5-Environment, Health, and Safety.
+Through participation in the NNI and representation on the NSET Subcommittee, FS is partnering with other Federal entities (e.g., NIST, NSF, DOE, DOD), industry, and academia to develop the precompetitive science and technology critical to the economic and sustainable production and use of new high-value, nanotechnology-enabled forest-based products.
+Participation in the NNI and the NSET Subcommittee has helped create a favorable environment for increased FS investment in nanotechnology R&D. FS nanotechnology research has contributed broadly to the NNI program component areas with primary emphasis on PCA 1 (Nanotechnology Signature Initiatives/Sustainable Nanomanufacturing), PCA 3 (Nanotechnology-Enabled Applications, Devices, and Systems), and PCA 4 (Research Infrastructure and Instrumentation), with possible future investments in PCA 5 (Environment, Health, and Safety).

-5 National Institute of Food and Agriculture
+National Institute of Food and Agriculture (NIFA)

-6 Established by the 2008 Farm Bill, NIFA serves the Nation's needs by supporting exemplary 7 research, education, and extension to address challenges.
-NIFA's mission is to lead food 8 and agricultural sciences to help create a better future for the Nation and the world.
-NIFA's 9 current priority areas are (1) global food security.
-(2) climate change.
-(3) sustainable 10 bioenergy, (4) childhood obesity, and (5) food safety.
-Nanoscale science, engineering, and 11 technology have demonstrated their relevance and great potential to enable revolutionary 12 improvements in agriculture and food systems, including plant production and products; 13 animal health, production, and products; food safety and quality; nutrition, health, and 14 wellness; renewable bioenergy and bio-based products; natural resources and the 15 environment; agriculture systems and technology; and agricultural economics and rural 16 communities.
+Established by the 2008 Farm Bill, NIFA serves the Nation's needs by supporting exemplary research, education, and extension to address challenges within its mission area.
+NIFA's mission is to lead food and agricultural sciences to help create a better future for the Nation and the world.
+NIFA's current priority areas are (1) global food security, (2) climate change, (3) sustainable bioenergy, (4) childhood obesity, and (5) food safety.
+Nanoscale science, engineering, and technology have demonstrated their relevance and great potential to enable revolutionary improvements in agriculture and food systems, including plant production and products; animal health, production, and products; food safety and quality; nutrition, health, and wellness; renewable bioenergy and bio-based products; natural resources and the environment; agriculture systems and technology; and agricultural economics and rural communities.